 Remove the steri-strips in 14 days unless the incision is open or draining.
-If this occurs, please notify us at 877.747.9991.
+If this occurs, please notify us at 877.747.9991 or 707.968.0670.

-Diet And Rest
+Diet and Rest

 Eat a healthy diet to promote healing.
 You may experience decreased appetite after surgery.
 This is normal and should gradually resolve.
-Take rest breaks as needed

 Take rest breaks as needed during the day and get a good night's sleep to support the healing process.
 However, it is common to have difficulty sleeping after surgery.
 This will gradually improve.

-You may sleep on your back or on your side with a pillow between your legs for comfort if needed.
+You may sleep on your back or on your side with a pillow between your legs for comfort.